-RELATED DOCUMENTS: To see all eight panels, visit the Libray of Virginia blog at http://www.virginiamemory.com/blogs/out_of_the_box/2017/05/18/the-temperance-movement-and-the-road-to-prohibition/
+RELATED DOCUMENTS: To see all eight panels, visit the Library of Virginia's UncommonWealth blog post on The Temperance Movement and the Road to Prohibition.Citations:

 The Bottle, Plate V. “Cold, Misery, and Want, Destroy Their Youngest Child: They Console Themselves with the Bottle,” 1847.
 Lithograph by D. W. Moody after etchings by George Cruikshank.
 Library of Virginia, Richmond, Virginia.